pap1996/gettingandcleaningdata/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 My output is a dataframe show the average MEAN and STD of each measurement for each subject and activity.
-You can find out more about the process I work out the result in `"codebook.md"` in the same repository.
+It is written into `DATA.txt` and you can find out more about the process I work out the result in `"codebook.md"` in the same repository.